Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #36

-HOTSPOT You currently use JIRA, Jenkins, and Octopus as part of your DevOps processes.
+You currently use JIRA, Jenkins, and Octopus as part of your DevOps processes.

 You plan to use Azure DevOps to replace these tools.